thled/symfony-parallel-bridge/README.md

 AMPHP_MAX_WORKERS=3
 ```

+### Usage

-5. Use PromiseWait in your class to remap async!
+1. Use PromiseWait in your class to remap async!
    You can use any callable u like but you should consider that closures must be serializable.
    When you need your projects context we recommend to use the following way:
    (also see https://amphp.org/parallel-functions/ for deeper informations)